UK: Markit/CIPS PMIs could be quite influential for sentiment – RBC CM

 UK: Markit/CIPS PMIs could be quite influential for sentiment – RBC CMBy Sandeep Kanihama

-Analysts at RBC Capital Markets explain that the UK’s Markit/CIPS PMIs could be quite influential for sentiment, as last month’s strong surveys for April cast doubt on the significance of the weak Q1 GDP report.
+The research team at RBC Capital Markets explains that the UK’s Markit/CIPS PMIs could be quite influential for sentiment, as last month’s strong surveys for April cast doubt on the significance of the weak Q1 GDP report.

 Key Quotes

-“Another set of robust numbers would make the Q1 slowdown seem as if it were potentially transitory, whereas softer data would instead leave the April upturn looking like a positive blip amidst mounting evidence of a slowing economy.
-Our central expectation remains that the consumer-led slowdown will be more durable, so our bias is to look for a pullback in the PMIs to confirm this.
+“Another set of robust numbers would make the Q1 slowdown seem potentially transitory, whereas softer data would instead leave the April upturn looking like a positive blip amidst mounting evidence of a slowing economy.
+Our economists’ central expectation remains that the consumer-led slowdown will be more durable, so our bias is to look for a pullback in the PMIs to confirm this.
 For manufacturing, we look for 56.9 this time, from 57.3, and for construction 52.0, from 53.1.
-The all-important services PMI comes the following week.”
+The allimportant services PMI comes the following week.”